Amazon Prime: Prime Day

 On July 15, 2015, to commemorate the website's 20th anniversary, Amazon held its first Prime Day.
 The event is characterized by a number of sales and promotions exclusive to Amazon Prime subscribers, with Amazon initially promoting that it would feature "more deals than Black Friday".
 The inaugural Prime Day faced criticism over the quality of the discounts offered, with many of them being tied to items not in high demand.
 Some users jokingly described the event as a "yard sale", and Walmart also countered the event with a promotional blog post arguing that customers "shouldn't have to pay $100 to find great deals".
-Amazon defended criticism of the event, noting that order volume on the website had "surpassed" Black Friday sales in 2014.
+Amazon defended criticism of the event, stating that order volume on the website had "surpassed" Black Friday sales in 2014.
 That same month, Amazon Prime announced that it had signed Jeremy Clarkson, Richard Hammond, and James May, formerly of BBC's Top Gear, to begin working on The Grand Tour for Amazon Prime Video, which was released in 2016.

 On July 13, 2016, Amazon Prime said customers placed 60 percent more orders worldwide on "Prime Day".
 The 2018 edition was preceded by a concert event headlined by Ariana Grande, and streamed on Amazon Video and Twitch.
 The 2019 concert was held on July 10 ahead of Prime Day starting on July 15, and streamed exclusively for Prime subscribers, featuring Taylor Swift, Dua Lipa, Becky G, and SZA.

-In 2018, Prime Day first became tied to protests of Amazon and employee strikes due to the treatment of workers at its fulfillment centers.
+In 2018, Prime Day first became tied to protests of Amazon and employee strikes due to criticism of Amazon.
 Supporters of these actions have urged boycotts of Amazon during Prime Day as solidarity, covering all services provided by the company and its subsidiaries.